Celebrating Youth-Led Conservation: Pacuare Reserve's Impactful Initiatives in Costa Rica

 "They see that we are listening to them.
 Sometimes in the rush of the normal academic system or daily classes, it’s not as easy in those spaces to be heard.
 Bringing them to a different experience where their voices are the ones directing is a big change and I think they are very grateful for it."

-During the workshop, students located the Luzón community on a map and discussed the protected areas that surround it.
-They engaged in activities that helped them better describe their community, and identified community characteristics that contribute to a healthy and safe quality of life.
+During the workshop, students mapped the Luzón community and discussed the protected areas that surround it.
+They also worked together to identify community characteristics that contribute to a healthy and safe quality of life.

-"One of the most amazing things was to see them becoming empowered, speaking up about things that were not ok in their communities.
+"One of the most amazing things was to see them becoming empowered, speaking up about things that were not ok in their communities," Ana says.
 They were discussing among themselves, what the best strategy was to help their communities."

 Visiting Pacuare Reserve: Where the classroom comes to life

-Venturing beyond the classroom, students visited and explored Pacuare Reserve, immersing themselves in the forest while discovering its amazing biodiversity.
-Here, the conversation revolved around the Sustainable Development Goals (SDGs), which seamlessly wove together with community life.
-Students discovered The Reserve's rich history, its far-reaching objectives, pioneering research, and conservation programs, as well as its impact on the community of Matina, and vice versa.
-They took inspiration from their surroundings and new knowledge to envision a project that could help shape a more sustainable community.
+After leaving the workshop full of inspiration and ideas, students had the opportunity to explore Pacuare Reserve, immersing themselves in the forest while discovering its amazing biodiversity.
+Here, the conversation on community life expanded into the abundant natural world that lay just beyond their doorstep.
+Students discovered The Reserve's rich history, its far-reaching objectives, pioneering research, and conservation programs, as well as its impact on their community, and vice versa.

 "The students really didn’t know a lot about the biodiversity in their area," Ana says.
 "They had an awareness of places, like where the sea turtles were, but they didn’t know how close they actually were.
 You could see they were very inspired and got to know about all the richness and beauty that was basically part of where they live.
 They were also aware of how privileged they are to live so close to a natural wonder like Pacuare Reserve."

-"We loved hearing them say this was an experience they would never forget.
-Coming to the forest, listening to the birds, looking for the animals, using binoculars, exploring, it’s something that definitely will go with them far beyond in the future."
+"We loved hearing them say that this was an experience they would never forget - coming to the forest, listening to the birds, looking for the animals, using binoculars, exploring.
+It’s something that definitely stick with them far into the future."

-During interpretive hikes along Pacuare Reserve's forest trails, students learned how nature teaches us about sustainability.
-They gained insights into the ecosystem's valuable resources and identified their threats, and explored the interconnectedness with their own quality of life.
+During interpretive hikes along Pacuare Reserve's forest trails, students gained insights into the ecosystem's valuable resources and identified their threats, and then explored how this was connected to their own quality of life.
 The hike also highlighted the pivotal role sustainability can play in driving change, opening doors for the students to envision themselves as future sustainability leaders.

 Next steps: Project Planning for a Sustainable Community

-Returning to the classroom with newfound understandings of sustainability and their community, students broke into groups and selected project ideas that would generate change towards a more sustainable community.
-Once students have selected their project idea, they'll receive support to formulate a proposal where they apply their leadership skills in sustainability.
+Returning to the classroom with newfound understandings, students broke into groups and selected project ideas that would generate change towards a more sustainable community.
+Once students have selected their project idea, they'll receive support to formulate a proposal where they will apply their leadership skills in sustainability.

-Want to learn and see more of EPI Costa Rica's local projects?
-Follow EPI Costa Rica and Pacuare Reserve on social media.
+Learn and see more of EPI Costa Rica's local projects by following EPI Costa Rica and Pacuare Reserve on social media!